PixelDiT: Pixel Diffusion Transformers for Image Generation: Limitations

 \section{Limitations}

-Due to the limited model capacity and insufficient high-quality training data, our \model{}-T2I text-to-image model (1.3B parameters) sometimes struggles to generate objects that are both geometrically and texturally complex, such as human hands and intricate architectural scenes.
-In future work, we will address these challenging cases by scaling up the model capacity and collecting more high-quality data.
+Due to the limited model capacity and insufficient high-quality training data, our 1.3B-parameter PixelDiT text-to-image model sometimes struggles to generate objects that are both geometrically and texturally complex, such as human hands and intricate architectural scenes.
+Additionally, we observe that training pixel-space diffusion models with velocity prediction is prone to loss spikes, particularly for deeper architectures and during long training runs.
+Although we have identified several stabilization techniques (see Section~\ref{sec:empirical_insights}), fully eliminating loss spikes without sacrificing training efficiency remains an open challenge.
+In future work, we plan to address these limitations by scaling up the model capacity, curating larger and higher-quality training data, and conducting more foundational research into the training dynamics of pixel-space diffusion to better understand and mitigate loss instabilities.